Bixal/drupal-govcon-2025/src/content/docs/guides/03-tech-stack.md

 Make sure that frontend development follows the design language using Sass variables or CSS custom properties.

 If you need to support many different platforms, consider [**Style Dictionary**](https://styledictionary.com/).
-It helps you use your tokens in iOS, Android, and other more.
+It helps you use your tokens in iOS, Android, and more.

 ### Documentation